idan-nave/OnBoardly/doc/Servlets & HTTP Requests.md

 ### Servlet Example in our OnBoarding Project:

 The `AssignProcessServlet` is a **Java Servlet** that acts as a backend endpoint for handling HTTP requests related to assigning onboarding processes to teams in your application.
-It receives HTTP requests (typically `POST` requests), processes the incoming data (in this case, the team and process details), and responds with appropriate messages.
+It receives HTTP requests (typically `POST` requests), processes the incoming data (in this case, the department and process details), and responds with appropriate messages.

-In the context of your project, it is used for assigning a specific onboarding process to a particular team.
+In the context of your project, it is used for assigning a specific onboarding process to a particular department.

 ### `AssignProcessServlet.java`